Cement and Concrete Sustainability

 Sustainable Manufacturing of Cement

-The Portland Cement Association supports market-based policies and initiatives that enable the industry’s continued reduction of its carbon footprint in a responsible and sustainable manner.
+The Portland Cement Association (PCA) supports market-based policies and initiatives that enable the industry’s continued reduction of its carbon footprint in a responsible and sustainable manner.

 America’s cement producers have a strong culture of innovation that has led to gains in energy efficiency and new sustainable manufacturing practices that continually reduce environmental impacts.
 Over the last 40 years, U.S. cement manufacturers have reduced the energy used to produce a metric ton of cement by roughly 40 percent.